-Pharmacovigilance is the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other drug-related problems(WHO, 2002).
+Pharmacovigilance (PV) is the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other drug-related problem (WHO, 2002).
 The aims of pharmacovigilance are:

 - to improve public health and safety in relation to the use of medicines by the provision of reliable, balanced information resulting in more rational use of drugs;